LukasWoodtli/WebPage/pelican/content/modern_os.md

 - explicit (hypercalls) guest -> hypervisor
 - software interrupts (events) hypervisor -> guest

-> Guest has control vie hypercalls on when event notifications need to be delivered.
+> Guest has control via hypercalls on when event notifications need to be delivered.

 Data Transfer